-Exception: Roofs and supporting structures of covered walkways for new, light-frame construction not exceeding two stories above grade plane are permitted to be designed for a live load of 75 psf (3.6 kN/m2) or the loads imposed on them, whichever is greater.
+Exception: Roofs and supporting structures of covered walkways for new, light-frame construction not exceeding two stories above grade plane are permitted to be designed for a live load of 75 psf (3.6 kN/m) or the loads imposed on them, whichever is greater.
 In lieu of such designs, the roof and supporting structure of a covered walkway are permitted to be constructed as follows:

-- 1. Footings shall be continuous 2 × 6 members. - 2.
-Posts not less than 4×6 shall be provided on both sides of the roof and spaced not more than 12 feet (3658 mm) on center.
+- 1. Footings shall be continuous 2 x 6 members. - 2.
+Posts not less than $4 \times 6$ shall be provided on both sides of the roof and spaced not more than 12 feet (3658 mm) on center.

-- 3. Stringers not less than 4×12 shall be placed on edge upon the posts. - 4.
-Joists resting on the stringers shall be at least 2 × 8 and shall be spaced not more than 2 feet (610 mm) on center. - 5.
-The deck shall be planks at least 2 inches (51 mm) thick or wood structural panels with an exterior exposure durability classification at least 23 / inch (18.3 mm) thick nailed to the joists. - 6.
-Each post shall be knee-braced to joists and stringers by 2 × 4 minimum members 4 feet (1219 mm) long. - 7.
-A 2×4 minimum curb shall be set on edge along the outside edge of the deck.
+- 3. Stringers not less than $4 \times 12$ shall be placed on edge upon the posts. - 4.
+Joists resting on the stringers shall be at least 2 x 8 and shall be spaced not more than 2 feet (610 mm) on center. - 5.
+The deck shall be planks at least 2 inches (51 mm) thick or wood structural panels with an exterior exposure durability classification at least /32 inch (18.3 mm) thick nailed to the joists. - 6.
+Each post shall be knee-braced to joists and stringers by 2 x 4 minimum members 4 feet (1219 mm) long. - 7.
+A $2 \times 4$ minimum curb shall be set on edge along the outside edge of the deck.